 Hever Castle is committed to becoming more environmentally friendly and efficient and is continuing the process of replacing old equipment with more energy efficient solutions.
 We are Silver rated for green tourism.

 We replaced our 650KW woodchip boiler with a 995KW boiler in November 2013.
-This new, larger boiler has allowed us to add several more houses, the toilet blocks and the forthcoming military museum and classroom.
+This new, larger boiler has allowed us to add several more houses, the toilet blocks and the KSY Military Museum and Think Tank classroom.
 It also means we qualify for something called the Renewable Heat Incentive which is a Government scheme encouraging more renewable sources of heat to reduce fossil fuel burn.
 The Castle’s hand was slightly forced on this as, if we had not changed our boiler, we would not have qualified for this grant and because of the success of the grant and so many more people putting in biomass boilers, the danger would have been that, as timber prices increased, we would have been priced out of the market.
 However, we did want to add more properties onto our biomass boiler network and clearly it is much better to burn locally-sourced timber than use mains electricity or LPG or oil, as we have done in the past.

 The biomass has been a huge success with the total cost of heating the entire site on the previous 650KW boiler up to the end of November 2013 approximately £30,000 net.
 The local residents on the system currently pay the Castle for the heat they use at a price slightly below the typical oil price.
 For householders this is very efficient as they are only paying for the heat and not for the running of a boiler.
 In normal circumstances the boiler would have a certain amount of loss as it generates the heat.
-Of course the Castle gets some loss through the pipes, but it is very small.
+Of course, the Castle gets some loss through the pipes, but it is very small.
 However, despite the pipes being hugely insulated and not surprisingly quite expensive, one consequence is that in cold weather we get the odd line where the snow melts first.
-This is merely because there is a constant, albeit low release of heat all year round as the hot water is pumped round the ring main round the estate.
+This is merely because there is a constant, albeit low release of heat all year round as the hot water is pumped round the ring main around the estate.
 It is also worth noting that in 2009 the cost of heating the castle with oil and LPG came in at over £100,000 when oil was 38p per litre.
 That same gas oil has been as high at 80p since then, although currently it is typically over 60p per litre now.

 The vast majority of the timber we use comes from local woodlands in Kent, Sussex and Surrey and at the moment only a small percentage is taken from our own woods.
 We mostly burn chestnut coppice, which is slightly cheaper than most other firewood because of the fact that it spits in an open fire.
 However it has a high calorific value and it means that ultimately we help support old chestnut coppice woodland, which is usually very good for wildlife.
 Some of the chestnut coppice woodlands in this part of the country are many hundreds of years old and they are typically very good for bluebells.
 It is particularly satisfying that, whereas in the past we were buying oil that came from all over the world, usually lining the pockets of large multi-national companies and wealthy sheikhs, we now pay local landowners, foresters and hauliers, keeping the money local and helping to ensure the continual maintenance of local woodlands.